-Hair will be clean and neatly groomed.
+- 1. Hair will be clean and neatly groomed.
 The bulk of the hair will not be excessive or present a ragged, unkempt, or extreme appearance.
-If officers opt to wear authorized headgear, their hairstyle must permit its proper wear per Alert Security policy.
-Hair at the front of the scalp line will be combed so that it does not descend below either evolves when the head is uncovered or below the sweathand when wearing.
+If officers opt to wear authorized headgear, their hairstyle must permit its proper wear per Alert Security policy. - 2.
+Hair at the front of the scalp line will be combed so that it does not descend below either eyebrow when the head is uncovered or below the sweatband when wearing headgear.

-either eyebrow when the head is uncovered or below the sweatband when wearing headgear.
 Hair will not cover the tops of the ears.
-Hair will not extend below the bottom edge of the uniform collar.

-3. Longer hair may not fall loosely in a ponytail or braid and will be pinned up against the head.
-Items used to hold the hair in place (e.g., bobby pins, hair pins, etc.) will be concealed as much as possible, and will be of a color that blends with the hair.

-- 4. Lines or designs will not be cut into the hair or scalp. - 5.
+Hair will not extend below the bottom edge of the uniform collar. - 3.
+Longer hair may not fall loosely in a ponytail or braid and will be pinned up against the head.
+Items used to hold the hair in place (e.g., bobby pins, hair pins, etc.) will be concealed as much as possible, and will be of a color that blends with the hair. - 4.
+Lines or designs will not be cut into the hair or scalp. - 5.
 Ornamental hair accessories (e.g., flowers, combs, etc.) are prohibited. - 6.
 If officers use dyes, tints, or bleaches, they must result in a natural hair color. - 7.
 Wigs and hairpieces must conform to above standards for natural hair.

+Alert Security Asset Protection / Alert Guard Services - updated 2024